NVIDIA/deepops/docs/roce-perf-k8s.md

 4. Set up your management node.

-   Install Ansible and required software on the mangement node.
+   Install Ansible and required software on the management node.

    DeepOps uses a single management node deploy all other software to the cluster.
 This process may take several minutes as ansible-galaxy roles are downloaded and python packages are installed.
 For more information on Ansible and why we use it, consult the [Ansible Guide](ANSIBLE.md).